Find Your Perfect NYC Stay: A Neighborhood by Neighborhood Guide

 Character & Vibe

 Artistic, trendy, and diverse.
-Chelsea balances historic architecture with modern design, creating a dynamic atmosphere where contemporary art galleries sit alongside beautiful townhouses and converted industrial spaces.
-The neighborhood has a creative energy with a mix of longtime residents and newcomers.
+Chelsea balances historic architecture with modern design, where contemporary art galleries sit alongside beautiful townhouses.

 Best For